DylanCorr2020/terraform-portfolio-project/README.md

-# Deplopy NextJs application to Infastructure using Terraform
+# Deplopy NextJs application to AWS Infastructure using Terraform

 # Project Overview